 Long before Dahlia was admired for its beauty, the flower was grown as food by the Aztecs.
-But when potatoes and corn were introduced as food source centuries ago the Dahlia was forgotten until the Swedish botanist Andreas Dahl paid attention to the flower, and named the flower Dahlia.
+But when potatoes and corn were introduced as food sources centuries ago the Dahlia was forgotten until the Swedish botanist Andreas Dahl paid attention to the flower, and named the flower Dahlia.

 The flower got very popular around 1830 when Empress Josephine de Beauharnais of France grew her own Dahlias.
-The flower is called the Houdini of the garden, due to its big range of choice in colors, sizes, and shapes.
+The flower is called the Houdini of the garden, due to its big range of choices in colors, sizes, and shapes.
 The other common nickname is Queen of the autumn garden, the season when the flower natural blooms.

 Dahlia has a rich symbolism: the flower stands for wealth and elegance, and also for love and involvement.
 It’s a perfect flower to express your love!
-For the Aztecs, Dahlia was a religious symbol, besides as food the flower was used in different types of ceremonies.
+For the Aztecs, Dahlia was a religious symbol, besides food the flower was used in different types of ceremonies.

 Colors, Shapes, and Availability

-How much beautiful colors do you want to have?
-There is so much choice, from the gorgeous Black Fox till Café Au Lait (peach).
+How many beautiful colors do you want to have?
+There is so much choice, from the gorgeous Black Fox to Café Au Lait (peach).
 Every year, there is more and more choice.
 Not only in color, but also in petal and flowerhead shape.
 There are now more than 1000 species, and we can divide those into single and double flowering.
 Beautiful pompon and ball dahlias, or the totally different (semi) cactus Dahlias.
 This flower always amazes you!
 Normally a fall flower, but luckily for us now available from March till September.

 Design Combinations with Dahlia